What is it?

 - Learning: Are we asking the most important questions and finding answers that are relevant to decision making?

 - Adapting: Are we using the information that we gather through collaboration and learning activities to make better decisions and make adjustments as necessary?

 - Enabling Conditions: Are we working in an organizational environment that supports our collaborating, learning, and adapting efforts?

 One size does not fit all.
 One of the most important points about CLA is that it looks different in every mission or bureau—and that’s as it should be.
 CLA isn’t about following a template but about really thinking about what works for your situation and context.
 The solutions are as diverse as the needs—let’s embrace that.

 Get people involved strategically.
 To be successful, Missions should encourage strong participation of technical and supporting offices.
 In many cases, CLA efforts may be housed in and managed by the program office, but technical teams have strong roles to play in identifying and implementing the CLA approach.
 Implementing partners, government counterparts and other stakeholders should be strongly encouraged to participate.

 Share the results.
 If you hear about CLA efforts that others in your team or Mission are working on, help to tell the story.
-ProgramNet’s CLA Community of Practice for USAID staff, the “Framing CLA” blog series, and the annual CLA Case Competition are all great ways to share.
+ProgramNet’s CLA Community of Practice for USAID staff, blog posts, and the annual CLA Case Competition are all great ways to share.
 Additionally, help others across the Mission recognize the CLA potential in the work that they are already doing.
 Sharing the learning will enable the Mission to identify ways to adapt its programming to be more effective, replicate or scale-up promising practices, and avoid repeating unsuccessful approaches.
 Everyone at the Mission has a role to play in making our programs more effective, so share information broadly.